 Another difference between the old and the new smoothing is that the latter is less likely to occur in absolute utterance-final position.
 So fire can be fɑɑ in fire engine, sounding like far engine, but is likely to remain fɑjə when utterance-final.
 However, we can certainly find instances of contemporary smoothing in final position.
 Here is Sam Clark saying half an hour with pre-pausal hour clearly smoothed to aa:

 And here is BBC presenter Andrew Plant saying utterance-final this year as ðɪs jɪɪ:

 It’s worth pointing out that the less prestigious accents of Southern Britain are much more conservative regarding centring diphthongs.
-I was recently on the London underground, where the official Standard British voice told us that the next station was Leicester Squ[ɛɛ].
+I was recently on the London underground, where the official standard BrE voice told us that the next station was Leicester Squ[ɛɛ].
 The driver then interrupted to tell us in Popular London English that, as Tottenham Court Road station was closed, passengers for Oxford Street should change at Leicester Squ[eə].
 So if you want a relatively low-class accent, by all means follow the video lady’s transcription – not her speech.